 - “I don’t know where to start.”

-- “I have employees that have worked here for years and there is nothing new for them.”
+- “There are employees that have worked here for years and there is nothing new for them.”

 - “I have several to do at a time and by the end, they all start looking the same.”